revolist/revogrid-docs/gantt.md

     title: Gantt is part of the Pro Advanced bundle.
   cta:
     title: Add fast, large-scale Gantt scheduling without building it from scratch.
-    description: Embed RevoGantt, validate it with the 10,000-task demo, customize it for your product UI, and keep every scheduling interaction under your control.
+    description: Embed RevoGrid Gantt, validate it with the 10,000-task demo, customize it for your product UI, and keep every scheduling interaction under your control.
     primaryHref: /demo/gantt
     primaryLabel: View Demo
     secondaryHref: /trial